amdegroot/ssd.pytorch/README.md

 #### Download a pre-trained network
 - We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest SSD model definitions trained on different datasets.
 - Currently, we provide the following PyTorch models:
-    * SSD300 v2 trained on VOC0712 (newest PyTorch version)
+    * SSD300 trained on VOC0712 (newest PyTorch weights)
       - https://s3.amazonaws.com/amdegroot-models/ssd300_mAP_77.43_v2.pth
-    * SSD300 v2 trained on VOC0712 (original Caffe version)
+    * SSD300 trained on VOC0712 (original Caffe weights)
       - https://s3.amazonaws.com/amdegroot-models/ssd_300_VOC0712.pth
 - Our goal is to reproduce this table from the [original paper](http://arxiv.org/abs/1512.02325)
 <p align="left">